janderland/fql/readme.md

 ```

 If the variable is a directory element or tuple element, it may contain a list
-of primitive types separated by pipes.
+of primitive types separated by pipes, except for the `nil` type.
+The
+variable may also contain the `any` type which is equivalent to specifying
+every type.
+Specifying no types is also equivalent to specifying the `any`
+type.

 ```fdbq
 /my/dir{"that", <int|float|bytes>}=<any>